 Looking Good, Feeling Good

-This session is an in-depth exploration of how choices regarding clothing—particularly choices for a special event—are impacted by ideas about tradition, modesty, beauty, attraction, and social convention.
-Students will explore the way that clothing choices can create harmony or tension, looking at dynamics of conforming, resisting, and opting out.
+This session is an in-depth exploration of how choices regarding clothing are impacted by ideas about tradition, modesty, beauty, attraction, and social convention.
+Students will explore their feelings around clothes for everything for school, B-Mitzvahs and everything inbetween.

 Jewish texts: Talmud